seancfoley/Functional-Doclet-for-Javadoc/README.md

 ![sample](https://github.com/seancfoley/Functional-Doclet-for-Javadoc/blob/master/Functional%20Doclet%20for%20Javadoc/sample.png)

-Organizing the types in this manner provides a more functional perspective of the code.
-The primary types of interest are clearly identified, and the remaining non-primary types are grouped together with only throwable types separated.
-Nested classes are functionally associated with their enclosing types.
-Icons are used to indicate interfaces, classes and enums, rather than groupings.
+Organizing the types in this manner provides a more functional visual perspective of the code.

+The functionally primary types of interest are clearly identified and separated in the javadoc, throwable types are separated from the remaining, and nested classes are associated with their enclosing types.

 ## Usage